laurentbenaroya/XLSR-Mamba/README.md

 ```bash
 bash evaluate.sh
 ```
-Please remember to choose correct score file and the dataset path.
+Please remember to choose the correct score file and the dataset path.

 ## Citation
 If you find our repository valuable for your work, please consider giving a star to this repo and citing our paper: